Civic Prosperity

 Civic Prosperity through Humanities-Based Regranting

-Through this initiative, which builds on the notion of Civic Prosperity, Project Pericles aims to reach several institutions and tens of thousands of students, demonstrating how humanities-based civic learning cultivates the skills and imagination needed for democratic life.
+Through this initiative, which builds on the notion of civic prosperity, Project Pericles aims to reach several institutions and tens of thousands of students, demonstrating how humanities-based civic learning cultivates the skills and imagination needed for democratic life.

 We welcome conversation and potential collaboration around the ideas and frameworks shaping this work.